 We are big fans of no-till gardening methods.
-We got into it through the Back to Eden film, a documentary of a sheet mulch gardening method using wood chips or other natural mulch material.
+We got into them through the Back to Eden documentary about a sheet mulch gardening method using wood chips or other natural mulch material.
 Mulching is just the best thing one can do for a garden.
-There is no tilling or digging needed any longer.
+There is no longer any need for tilling or digging.
+However, there are also some challenges with the Back to Eden gardening method.

 Not all wood chips are good for the garden

-We have used 3 sources for getting wood chips.
+We have used 3 sources to get wood chips.
 It is not as easy as it sounds, mainly because people do not understand what we mean by saying we want wood chips for the garden.
-Since most customers are using mulch for a nice look, suppliers try to offer wood chips that look good, like bark or woody mulch.
-And I agree, those do look good in a flower bed, but they aren’t really suitable for the garden.
+Since most customers use mulch for a nice look, suppliers try to offer bark or woody mulch.
+And I agree, those do look good in a flower bed, but they aren’t suitable for the vegetable garden.

-Great wood chips for a mulched garden method should be from thin tree branches, preferably with leaves, shredded and composted.
-It will look like wood chips with compost in between.
-In fact, those are compost wood chips.
+Great wood chips for a mulched garden method should be from thin tree branches, also called Ramial chips, preferably with leaves, shredded and composted.
+The finished product looks like wood chips with compost mixed in.
+Those are compost wood chips.

-Fresh wood chips that are just shredded can also be used.
-Again, make sure it comes from branches with leaves.
+Fresh wood chips or Ramial chips that are just shredded can also be used again, preferably if they come from branches with leaves.
 This kind will decompose in the garden, though it does take time.
 We have used fresh wood chips under trees and shrubs.
-To plant a vegetable garden into the freshly cut wood chips is not a good idea, but over time they will make great composted wood chips.
+Planting a vegetable garden into freshly cut wood chips is not a good idea, but they will make great composted wood chips over time.

-If all you see are chunks of wood or shredded wood, those are wood chips that are not good for the garden.
-Also, bark mulch that looks so nice in ornamental gardens is not suitable for a vegetable garden.
+If all you see are chunks of wood, wood shavings, bark mulch, or shredded wood, those are not good for the vegetable garden.

-Ask your local tree care service.
-Explain to him what you want.
-Most likely the kind of wood chips you are looking for is the kind that is of no value to him.
+Ask your local tree care service and explain what you want.
+Most likely, the kind of wood chips or Ramial chips you are looking for is useless to them.
 We get all the great wood chips for our garden for free.

-In a wood chips mulched garden, weeds do not grow as much as they do in a normal garden.
+In a wood chips mulched garden, weeds do not grow as much as in a normal garden.
 This is partially because seeds that land on wood chips will not germinate.
 We love it.
-Weeding has become so easy.
-However, the same is also true for our seeds that we plant.
+Weeding has become much easier.
+However, the same is also true for the seeds that we plant.

-It is important to move the layer of wood chips away and to plant the seeds into the soil, not into the wood chips.
-Just to clarify, you can cover the seeds with wood chips, but seeds should be planted in soil.
-Sometimes it still happens through the wind, rain, and other circumstances that the seeds land in the wood chips resulting in poor germination.
+Moving the layer of wood chips away is important to plant the seeds into the soil, not the wood chips.
+Wind, rain, and other circumstances sometimes cause seeds to land in the wood chips, resulting in poor germination.

-To avoid this problem you can start planting earlier and deeper.
+To avoid this problem, you can start planting earlier and deeper.
 The seeds will need longer to come up, but they will be sturdy and healthy plants.
-Also, for small seeds you can use good planting soil or compost to cover the seeds with and keep them watered and moist.
-Once the seeds are up, you will not regret the effort it took to get them started.
+Also, for small seeds, you can use good potting soil or compost to cover them and keep them watered and moist.
+Once the seeds are up, you will not regret the effort to get them started.
 Even if you do have gaps, your yield should still be great.
-You can also use just compost to mulch areas where you plant small seeds (see below).
+You can also use compost instead of wood chips to mulch areas where you plant small seeds (see below).

 The slug problem

-Wood chips can introduce and multiply a slug problem in your garden.
-This is a more serious challenge for areas that get a lot of rain.
-Here in Alberta, Canada we often have dry summers, so the wood chips work for us.
-However, we still noticed that there are more slugs in our mulched garden than there would normally be in our area.
-For us though the benefits of wood chips still outweigh the challenge with the slugs.
+Wood chips can introduce and multiply a slug problem in your garden, a more serious challenge for areas with heavy rain.
+Here in Alberta, Canada, we often have dry summers, so the wood chips work for us.
+However, we still noticed more slugs in our mulched garden than there would normally be in our area.
+For us, though, the benefits of wood chips still outweigh the challenge with the slugs.

-To avoid this problem make sure to use composted wood chips that really look more like compost and less like wood chips.
-Also, you can get basically the same results using just compost without the wood.
+To avoid this problem, composted wood chips should look more like compost and less like wood chips.
+You can also get the same results using compost without wood.

 We invite you to subscribe to Northern Homestead and follow us on Facebook or Pinterest for the latest updates.